andrehertwig/admintool/README.md

 ## Existing components
 * [Core](admin-tools-core/): providing the core functionality
 * [Core-Security](admin-tools-core-security/) since 1.0.1: Overrides some templates and provides a login template
-* [JavaMelody integration](admin-tools-melody/): simple iFrame integration for JavaMelody (JavaMelody servlet registration is required in own project)
+* [JavaMelody integration](admin-tools-melody/): simple iFrame integration for JavaMelody (JavaMelody servlet registration is required for your own project)
-* [Jminix integration](admin-tools-jminix/): simple iFrame integration for Jminix MBean Browser (Jminix servlet registration is required in own project)
+* [Jminix integration](admin-tools-jminix/): simple iFrame integration for Jminix MBean Browser (Jminix servlet registration is required for your own project)
-* [Log4j management](admin-tools-log4j2/): dashboard for all log4j2 loggers with the possibility to the log level at runtime
+* [Log4j management](admin-tools-log4j2/): dashboard for all log4j2 loggers with the option to change the log level at runtime
 * [Quartz scheduler management](admin-tools-quartz/):
-  * dashboard for configuration with possibility to deactivate the scheduler
+  * dashboard for configuration with option to deactivate the scheduler
-  * dashboard for configured jobs with possibility to pause/resume or fire them (not implemented yet: change jobs)
+  * dashboard for configured jobs with option to pause/resume or fire them (not implemented yet: change jobs)
 * [Database browser](admin-tools-dbbrowser/): database browser to access the data sources associated with spring
 * [File browser](admin-tools-filebrowser/):
   * browsing and downloading (direct/zipped) files and directories